 After reading this and you still want to hire a family member as your real estate agent, at least have them compete for your business.

 Your family member at the end of the day may be the best real estate agent for you.
-But hire your family member because they are the best fit for you not just because they have a real estate license.
+But hire your relative as your real estate agent because they are the best fit for you, not just because they have a real estate license.

 Boy, won’t Christmas at Aunt Mary’s be fun this year!!